 Huey Real Estate’s advertising budget has been $30,000 to $40,000 since 1989.
 That money buys expensive color ads, Midwest and national, that features our listed properties (not Huey Real Estate.)
 The product of that investment is names, addresses, phone numbers and email for people who are “in the market” and want something.
 Often they do not know exactly what they want.

 It is a truism in the trade that prospects rarely buy the property they first call on.
 I maintain a database of prospects.
 Last year more than half of my sales were to people who had been on the database for three to five years.
 I invest in the equipment necessary to do a superior job: top of the line computers, software, cameras, video cameras, GPS, an extensive collection of maps and lake resources, a toll free phone line, a big monthly phone bill, several web sites, and a good car that gets prospects to remote property in comfort.
 In spite of all the high tech equipment and supplies, it remains a people business.

-Work schedule: My letters to prospects say "I am available by appointment seven days a week in daylight hours."
-It is a service business.
-I prefer to give every prospect a personal tour, not a map and a set of directions, for both vacant and developed listings.
+I tell prospects “I am available by appointment seven days a week in daylight hours.”
+This is a service business.
+I prefer to give every prospect a personal tour, not a map and a set of directions, and that goes for both vacant and developed properties.
 Prospects have questions and the most important ones deal with lifestyle.
-Until a prospect knows the answer to the question "Why do I want to own in this area," they may look but they will not buy.
-Once they answer the "why," the "where" is the simpler problem of picking out the best alternative from the property listings that are available.
+Until a prospect knows the answer to the question “Why do I want to own in this area,” they may look but they will not buy.
+Once they answer the “why,” the “where” is the simpler problem of picking out the best alternative from the property listings that are available.
 Buyers need information to make business decisions.
 It is my job to provide it while they are here.